Serving all people by providing personalized health and wellness through exemplary care, education and research.

-Smoking causes inflammation that leads to plaque formation.
-Plaque is a waxy material made up of cholesterol and other particles that can build up in your artery walls.
+Smoking causes swelling and redness (inflammation) that leads to plaque forming.
+Plaque is a waxy material made up of cholesterol and other particles.
+It can build up in your artery walls.
 When there is too much plaque, your arteries can become narrowed and restrict blood flow.
-This then increases your risk for PAD and blood clots.
+This then raises your risk for PAD and blood clots.
 It also worsens other risk factors, such as high blood pressure and high cholesterol.
-These are things that make you more likely to develop arterial disease.
+These are things that make you more likely to have artery disease.

-You have 2 to 4 times the risk for dying of a heart attack or stroke as a nonsmoker does.
+You have 2 to 4 times the risk of dying from a heart attack or stroke as a nonsmoker.

-You have an increased risk of developing an abdominal aortic aneurysm (AAA).
+You are at greater risk for abdominal aortic aneurysm (AAA).
 This is a bulge in the aorta, a major artery.
-It can rupture suddenly and be fatal.
+It can burst suddenly and be fatal.

 Your risk for amputation and other complications of PAD is reduced.

 National Cancer Institute Smoking Quitline:1-877-44U-QUIT (1-877-448-7848)